by Ian Khan | Oct 10, 2023 | Futurist Blog

 Farah Papaioannou: Co-founder and President of Edgeworx, Papaioannou is at the forefront of creating platforms that allow for efficient edge analytics, transforming raw data into actionable insights at the source.

-Hans Rosling: Though he passed away in 2017, Rosling’s legacy continues through his groundbreaking work in visualizing complex datasets.
+Hans Rosling: Though he passed away in 2017, Rosling’s legacy continues his groundbreaking in visualizing complex datasets.
 His venture, Gapminder, revolutionized storytelling with analytics, making global health and economics data comprehensible to the masses.

 Hadley Wickham: Chief Scientist at RStudio, Wickham’s contributions to the R community, including packages like ggplot2 and dplyr, have been instrumental in advancing data visualization and analysis.